The Department of Nursing

 Admission Criteria Requirements

 All requirements for admission to Medgar Evers College must be met.
-For progression to the Clinical Nursing Phase of the AAS and LPN to RN Transition Track, students must meet additional requirements.
-On admission LPN to RN Transition Track, students will be granted six (6) credits toward the AAS degree.
+For progression to the Clinical Nursing Phase of the AAS and LPN to RN Transition Program, students must meet additional requirements.
+On admission LPN to RN Transition students will be granted six (6) credits toward the AAS degree.
 These requirements, include, but may not be limited to:

 - Completion of Medgar Evers College/CUNY Skills Assessment Examinations (Reading, Writing, and Mathematics).